 From the center flowers of sunflower, oval and flat black and dappled fruits develop.

 Within every fruit, there is one light gray seed, rich in herbal oils, vitamins, proteins, and minerals.
 A mature sunflower can contain up to half a kilo of seeds.

 Plant Parts Used: The seed, flower petals and leaves.

 Therapeutic and Traditional Uses of Sunflower

 Sunflower seeds of 100 grams contain 25 grams proteins, 42 grams fat, 1 gram carbs and 4 grams herbal fiber.
 The energy value is 2450 kj (585 kcal).
-The seed contains: vitamin A, vitamins from the B group, vitamin E, and of minerals there arecalcium, phosphorus, ironandsodium.
+The seed contains vitamin A, vitamins from the B group, vitamin E, and of minerals, there are arecalcium, phosphorus, ironandsodium.

 The flower petals contain anthocyanicglycosides, xanthophyll, choline, betaine, carotenoids, phytosterines, sapogenins and sunflower acid.

 A Great Source of Vitamin E